PacktPublishing/Modern-Full-Stack-React-Projects/README.md

 ## Instructions and Navigations
 All of the code is organized into folders.
-For example, Chapter02.
+For example, `ch1` for Chapter 1.

 The code will look like the following:
 ```